denten-books/plain-text/main.md

 therefore the relevance of our activities.
 Some could object that the diffusion of the textual field somehow cheapens the literary enterprise of art for art's sake.
-On the opposite, textual diffusion floods a vast plane protecting the citadel of cherished literary works.
+On the opposite, textual diffusion floods a vast plane protecting the reserve of cherished literary works.

 But not all texts are cherished in the same way.
-What surprises me most about Said's position, is that he (being an influential figure in post-colonial theory) of all people must have understood that not so long ago and following similar logic, literary scholars systematically excluded writers like Mahfouz into their curricula, and that many still consider Ellington to be too "quotidian" of a musician to be mentioned in the same sentence with Bach.
+What surprises me most about Said's position, is that he (being an influential figure in post-colonial theory) of all people must have understood that not so long ago and following similar logic, literary scholars systematically excluded writers like Naguib Mahfouz into their curricula, and that many still consider Duke Ellington to be too "quotidian" of a musician to be mentioned in the same sentence with Bach.
 This very same logic forces our work to congeal around a narrow and conservative canon of texts that in a sense have already "proven" their aesthetic merit.